techulus/chrome-headless-docker/README.md

 ## Build

-Using can build the application using:
+You can build the application using:
 ```
 docker build -t chrome-headless-docker .
 ```